AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-31791-magento-patch-improvement-for-product-page-with-related-products-and-target-rules.md

 ---
-title: "MDVA-31791 patch: improvement for product page with related products and target rules"
+title: 'MDVA-31791 patch: improvement for product page with related products and target rules'
-description: "The MDVA-31791 patch improves the performance of product pages, when [Related products](https://docs.magento.com/user-guide/catalog/settings-advanced-related-products.html) or [Related products rules](https://docs.magento.com/user-guide/marketing/product-related-rules.html) (target rules) are used.
+description: The MDVA-31791 patch improves the performance of product pages, when [Related products](https://docs.magento.com/user-guide/catalog/settings-advanced-related-products.html) or [Related products rules](https://docs.magento.com/user-guide/marketing/product-related-rules.html) (target rules) are used.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.9 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.4.1."
+Please note that the issue was fixed in Adobe Commerce 2.4.1.
+exl-id: e737bccb-d9eb-4794-9d6b-2c22fa8edaa2
 ---
 # MDVA-31791 patch: improvement for product page with related products and target rules

 The MDVA-31791 patch improves the performance of product pages, when [Related products](https://docs.magento.com/user-guide/catalog/settings-advanced-related-products.html) or [Related products rules](https://docs.magento.com/user-guide/marketing/product-related-rules.html) (target rules) are used.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.9 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.4.1.